astronomy-commons/hipscat-import/docs/guide/index_table.rst

 More details on each of these parameters is provided in sections below.

-For the curious, see the API documentation for :py:class:`hipscat_import.index.arguments.IndexArguments`, and its superclass :py:class:`hipscat_import.runtime_arguments.RuntimeArguments`.
+For the curious, see the API documentation for :py:class:`hats_import.index.arguments.IndexArguments`, and its superclass :py:class:`hats_import.runtime_arguments.RuntimeArguments`.

 Dask setup
 -------------------------------------------------------------------------------